 William (Bill) Lawes has served as a Director and the Chairman of our Audit Committee since March 2005.
 Mr. Lawes served as a Managing Director and a member of the Regional Senior Management Board of JPMorgan Chase (London) from 1987 until 2002.
 Prior to joining JPMorgan Chase, he was Global Head of Shipping Finance at Grindlays Bank.
-Mr. Lawes is currently a member of the International Maritime Industries' Forum.
 Mr. Lawes is qualified as a member of the Institute of Chartered Accountants of Scotland.